-This card is an unusual choice, you might think, but the text on the front tells us that Birmingham was the fourth largest city in England, with a population of 1000000.
-And that is precisely why the canal system went there.
-Though, in fact, despite the Grand Union Canal having been more or less created on the 30th of April, 1793 (that being when the Grand Junction Canal Act was passed), it only acquired a Birmingham arm in 1928, with the purchase, by the Regent`s Canal and Dock Company, of the Warwick and Birmingham Canal, and the Birmingham and Warwick Junction Canal.
+The text on the front of this card tells us that Birmingham was the fourth largest city in England, with a population of 1000000.
+And that is precisely why the canal system went there, although, in fact, despite the Grand Union Canal having been more or less created on the 30th of April, 1793 (that being when the Grand Junction Canal Act was passed), it only acquired a Birmingham arm in 1928, with the purchase, by the Regent`s Canal and Dock Company, of the Warwick and Birmingham Canal, and the Birmingham and Warwick Junction Canal.
 And at that point it was realised that the canals in that area would not link up with the lower ones, as they were too small, in width and depth, and the locks could only just about manage one small narrowboat at a time.
 Therefore a new Act, the Grand Union Canal Act was passed in 1931, which allowed for the necessary dredging and widening of the canals, and lengthening of the bridges and locks.

 Now we did have a reference book to Abdulla, in conjunction with Adkin and Anstie, but it only catalogued the English language issues.